top of page

 I had no intention to revisit Gunong Brinchang, Mossy Forest and BOH Tea Plantation as I had done all those before with CS Travel, a tour agency with expertise in Cameron Highlands.
 They had brought me to see the endangered Raffesia flowers then — how many years ago was that?
 Frankly, I might consider to join the tour again if there were sightings of some Rafflesia flowers in bloom.

-Back at CS Travel outlet at Avillion, I booked the 11am bus to Kuala Lumpur TBS on the following day.
+Back at CS Travel's outlet at Cameron Fair, I booked the 11am bus to Kuala Lumpur TBS on the following day.
 It would be a 4 hours journey — 3 hours was still acceptable, more than that would be stressing my back and butt.
 But I would not be stopping in KL.
 I was thinking of going back to Malacca since it would be just another 2 hours away.
 Heading straight for Johor Bahru would take another tormenting 4.5 hours.
 There were other options as well such as Tangkak, Gemas, etc, but they would not be able to entertain me for 2 days.
 Where should I go?

 When night closed in, the air turned chilly.
 With no desire to hunt for food, I went back to Boss Taste again — I finally understood why animals, such as bears, preferred to sleep through winter.